RajeevAtla/TeamVLA/README.md

 It resets the Newton environment per request and reports the placeholder actions returned by the policy shim.
 Once checkpoints are available, `demos.app.load_policy` can be extended to load them.

+See `docs/workflow.md` for a detailed walkthrough that ties together setup, scripted data generation, training, evaluation, and demo usage.

 ## Testing

 The unit suite now covers control, data, models, evaluation, scripts, and an end-to-end smoke test linking the pipeline.
 Install `torch` locally to run the full suite: